ecwpz91/ecwpz91.github.io/_posts/2018-10-31-Deploy Apache OpenWhisk on Minishift.md

 # Summary

-OpenWhisk is an [Apache Incubator Project](https://incubator.apache.org/projects/openwhisk.html) that is [largely credited to IBM for seeding](https://en.wikipedia.org/wiki/Bluemix).
-It is an open source implementation of a cloud-first distributed event-based programming service that allows calling of a specific function in response to an event without requiring any resource management from the developer ([serverless](https://martinfowler.com/articles/serverless.html) platform).
+OpenWhisk is [largely credited to IBM for seeding](https://en.wikipedia.org/wiki/Bluemix).
+It is an open source implementation of a cloud-first distributed event-based programming service that allows calling of a specific function in response to an event without requiring any resource management from the developer.

 Click [here](https://github.com/apache/incubator-openwhisk-external-resources) to see a curated list of awesome OpenWhisk things.